yehonatanke/Thyroid-Predict-ML/README.md

 9. **File Editing**:
     - *Edit File*: Edits data files by removing specified columns and renaming columns if enabled.

 Users can customize the workflow according to their specific requirements by toggling the tasks on or off.
-This modular approach allows for flexibility in data processing and analysis.

-## Contributions
-Contributions to this project are welcome.
-You can contribute by improving the scripts, adding new models, or enhancing the visualization techniques.

 ## Conclusion